Medically reviewed and approved by Nataniel Josue M.D.

 How do I have to walk to lose weight?

-According to a study published in The Royal Society Publishing, it is more effective to walk at a variable pace than constant speed.
+According to a study published in The Royal Society Publishing, it is more effective to walk at a variable pace than at constant speed.
 Drs.
 Manoj Srinivasan and Nidhi Seethapathi showed that walking at an oscillating pace increases caloric expenditure by 6% to 20%.

 It is also essential to know that, if your goal is weight loss, you should never walk for less than half an hour.
 If you walk for less time, burning fat is very difficult no matter how fast you walk.